 How does methadone react with other drugs or medications?

 Methadone does not block the intoxicating effects of non-opioid drugs (sedatives, benzodiazepines, stimulants, alcohol, etc.).
 Most overdoses occur when patients in treatment supplement their prescribed methadone with other central nervous system depressants.
-Particularly dangerous when used in combination with methadone are: Xanax, Valium, Klonopin, illicit methadone and large amounts of alcohol.
-Patients who are taking other medications should inform the CAP physician at time of intake.
+Particularly dangerous when used in combination with methadone are: Xanax, Valium, Klonopin, illicit methadone, and large amounts of alcohol.
+Patients who are taking other medications should inform the CAP physician at the time of intake.

 What is the proper dose of methadone?